AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 ### All Line Ending Transformations Concern the Index

-Before we look at any specifics, I want to note one **very important detail**: all end-of-line transformations in Git happen when checking files *into* [the index](https://stackoverflow.com/questions/3689838/whats-the-difference-between-head-working-tree-and-index-in-git) (i.e., staging changes) or when checking files *out* of the index (into the working tree).
-The index is what eventually makes its way to your remote repository and has the final say on line endings.
+Before we look at any specifics, I want to clarify one detail: All end-of-line transformations in Git occur when moving files in and out of [the index](https://stackoverflow.com/questions/3689838/whats-the-difference-between-head-working-tree-and-index-in-git)—the temporary staging area that sits between your local files ([working tree](https://craftquest.io/articles/what-is-the-working-tree-in-git)) and the repository that later gets pushed to your remote.
+When you stage files for a commit, they enter the index and may be subject to line ending normalization (depending on your settings).
+Conversely, when you check out a branch or a set of files, you're moving files out of the index and into your working tree.

-When normalization is enabled, line endings in Git's index will always be set to `LF` and never `CRLF`.
+When normalization is enabled, line endings in your local and remote *repository* will always be set to `LF` and never `CRLF`.
 However, depending on some other settings, Git may silently check out files into the *working tree* as `CRLF`.
-Unlike the original problem described in this article, this will not pollute `git status` with actual line ending changes—it's mainly done to ensure that Windows developers can take advantage of `CRLF` locally while always committing `LF` to the repo.
+Unlike the original problem described in this article, this will not pollute `git status` with actual line ending changes—it's mainly used to ensure that Windows developers can take advantage of `CRLF` locally while always committing `LF` to the repo.

-We'll learn how all of this works in the next few sections.
+We'll learn more about how all of this works in the next few sections.

 ### Configuring Line Endings in Git with `core.autocrlf`